Army of the Dead Netflix trailer unleashes Zack Snyder vs Vegas zombies

 Zack Snyder!
 Kenny Rogers!
 Zombies!
 Tigers!
-Here's the latest trailer for new Netflix action movie Army of the Dead, which streams starting May 21.
+Here's the latest trailer for new Netflix action movie Army of the Dead, streaming May 21.

 Opening to the contemplative chords of The Gambler by Kenny Rogers, the trailer explodes into action with a squad of mercs entering zombie-ridden Las Vegas to pull off a daring heist.
 Dave Bautista, Omari Hardwick and Tig Notaro are among the stars.

-It's been a busy year for the director, following last month's much-anticipated release of The Snyder Cut of Justice League on streaming service HBO Max.
+It's a busy time for the director, following last month's much-anticipated release of The Snyder Cut of Justice League on streaming service HBO Max.
+And he's found time to co-produce a prequel to Army of the Dead focusing on the character played by Matthias Schweighöfer (who also directs).
+The prequel is called Army of Thieves and is reported to stream on Netflix at some point this year.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.